c-kruse/c-kruse/README.md

 # Howdy Folks! 👋

 I'm Christian.
 I'm a software engineer, generalist, pacific crest trail thru hiker and dog dad.
+You can see my website at https://c-kruse.com.

 ### Languages